 The analog inputs can be adapted to real world signals using a wide variety of settings that are individual for each channel.
-By using software commands the input termination can be changed between 50 Ohm and 1 MOhm, one can select a matching input range and the signal offset can be compensated for.
+By using software commands the input termination can be changed between 50 Ohm and 1 MOhm and one can select an input range matching the real world signal.

 Most of the Spectrum A/D cards offer a user programmable signal offset opening the Spectrum boards to a wide variety of setups.
 The signal offset at least covers a range of +/-100 % of the currently selected input range making unipolar measurements with the card possible.
 Besides this the input range offset can be programmed individually allowing a perfect match of the A/D card section to the real world signal.